-Nancy’s Project exists to reduce food insecurity and increase access to essential household goods for Monterey County farm labor families who grow the fresh food others enjoy but which they can seldom afford.
-Additionally, Nancy's Project organizes donation drives for diapers, back to school clothing and supplies, holiday gifts and other necessities.
+Nancy’s Project exists to reduce food insecurity and provide access to essential household goods for Monterey County farm labor families who grow the fresh food others enjoy but which they can seldom afford.
+Nancy’s Project provides food to 2,000 people a week.
+Nearly three quarters of them are children.

+In an effort to enrich the children’s lives, Nancy's Project organizes donation drives for diapers, back to school clothing and supplies, holiday gifts and other necessities.
 Our volunteers collect surplus food from partner grocers five days a week for distribution in farm communities throughout the Salinas Valley.
-On delivery days, donated clothing, shoes, toys and household basics ride along with the food containers in the Nancy’s Project’s van.
+On delivery days, donated clothing, shoes, toys and household basics ride along with the filled food containers in the Nancy’s Project’s van.

 Nancy’s Project’s goal is to increase opportunity and well-being for the workers crucial to Monterey County’s robust agriculture economy and for their families as well.